netdata/blog/blog/ksm.md

 ## Monitoring KSM performance using Netdata

-Netdata auto discovers KSM (as long as it is enabled) and starts monitoring it with zero configuration requrired.
+Netdata auto discovers KSM (as long as it is enabled) and starts monitoring it with zero configuration required.
 The monitoring is done by reading the relevant files from `/sys/kernel/mm/ksm/`.

 The **deduper (ksm)** charts can be seen under the **Memory** section in the Netdata UI.